robynrox/evse-controller/README.md

 To get this running after setting up the configuration file, you would run commands such as:

-* `bin/python flux.py` or `python flux.py` (whichever works for you but you must use python 3)
+* `python3 flux.py` or `python flux.py` (whichever works for you but you must use python 3)
-* `bin/python flux.py -?` will show a brief help page
+* `python flux.py -?` will show a brief help page
-* `bin/python flux.py -p` will put the Wallbox into dormant mode (i.e. pause charging and discharging) for ten minutes before anything else is done which is useful for disconnecting your vehicle before going on a journey.
+* `python flux.py -p` will put the Wallbox into dormant mode (i.e. pause charging and discharging) for ten minutes before anything else is done which is useful for disconnecting your vehicle before going on a journey.

 ## Roadmap